cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-taurine.md

 1. Reboot your phone
   - This is not necessary but recommended
 1. Open the Taurine application from your home screen immediately afterwards
+  - If you have unc0ver installed, enable "Restore RootFS" before proceeding to remove unc0ver
 1. Tap "Jailbreak"
+  - If you enabled restore rootFS, go back to step 1 and repeat this section

 If the app or your device crashes/restarts unexpectedly and the jailbreak isn't installed, simply try rebooting and running the exploit again until it does work.
 {:.notice--danger}